 TensiNet has launched several Working Groups.
 Each Working Group focuses on a specific topic and is responsible for its operation.
-During the Management Board meeting (twice a year) each WG leader reports about objectives and progress.
+During the General Assembly each WG leader reports about objectives and progress.

 WG analysis & materials

 Mission: The driver behind this WG is the linking together of testing and analysis, such that each are supportive and inform each other, rather than being considered independently as is generally the current practice.
 Several Round Robin exercises were launched.

 Mission:The aim of this WG is to write specific design recommendations for ETFE foil structures.
 Current design recommendations are compiled in the publication of Appendix A5 of the European Design Guide for Surface Tensile Structures.